Industry careers

 Gate Crew: Assist the starter with gate training, and load horses safely into the gates for races

-Professional Handicapper: Career or hobby; some people are good enough at analyzing horses and racing data that they can bet on horses full-time
+Professional Handicapper: Career or hobby; some people are good enough at analyzing horses and racing data that they can make a living by wagering on horses full-time–many professional handicappers also compete in betting competitions

 Racing Announcer: Like an announcer at a sporting event, a racing announcer tells the crowd what is happening during a horse race

-Racetrack Surface Maintenance: Manages racetracks and training facilities to assure they are safe for the horses
+Racetrack Surface Maintenance: Manages racing surfaces such as dirt, turf, and synthetic material at racetracks and training facilities to ensure they are safe for the horses

-Starter: Individual who oversees the starting gates – training horses to go inside and stand patiently and safely, loading during the races and starting the race
+Starter: The individual who oversees the starting gate – training horses to go inside and stand patiently and safely, loading during the races, and pressing a button to open the starting gate and begin the race

 Hospitality: Plans and executes events, and hosts customers, sponsors, racehorse owners, or other people at these events to assure they have a good time

-Journalist: Reports on racing, breeding and/or sales; Conducts interviews with personalities in racing and writes informational or profile stories about people, horses or events
+Journalist: Reports on racing, breeding, and/or sales; Conducts interviews with personalities in racing and writes informational or feature stories about people, horses, or events

-Marketing: Markets and promotes businesses, publications, racetracks, stallions, etc. through digital, social or print media
+Marketing: Creatively promotes businesses, publications, racetracks, stallions, etc. through digital, social, or print media

 Museum Curator and Educator: There are a few prominent museums and libraries about horse racing in the U.S. People working in these places research historical information, assist individuals with project research, and conduct educational classes and tours